Incentives in Federated Learning with Heterogeneous Agents: Discussion

 \paragraph{Beyond the PAC accuracy objective.} The $(\varepsilon,\delta)$-guarantee controls the \emph{tail}: with probability at least $1-\delta$ the generalization error does not exceed $\varepsilon$.
 A complementary member of the same threshold family bounds the \emph{expected} error by $\varepsilon$, trading worst-case assurance for an average-case criterion that may better reflect practical risk tolerance.
 Most of our analysis carries over unchanged: \cref{appx:expected_approx} develops approximation schemes for computing optimal contribution vectors under expected error, and \cref{app:local_obv_expected} proves that these solutions continue to satisfy the local obliviousness property.

 Taking a broader view of utilities, we focus on \emph{threshold payoffs}.
 With quasi-linear utility, maximizing utility equals minimizing cost subject to the threshold.
 This replaces the intractable dependence of each agent’s loss on its contribution with a tractable optimization.
-Future work can explore richer models that trade off cost and payoff more flexibly. \paragraph{Common accuracy threshold.} For clarity, we assume a common accuracy target $\varepsilon$ across agents.
+Future work can explore richer models that trade off cost and payoff more flexibly. \paragraph{Centralized ERM as a benchmark.} In this work, the ERM solution on the pooled dataset $S$ is used only as a theoretical benchmark, not as an implementation assumption.
+The raison d’être of FL is to avoid aggregating raw data on a central server, so directly minimizing the joint empirical loss over all local data imagines having everything in one place.
+In practice, algorithms such as FedAvg approximate the pooled-ERM solution via local updates and model aggregation, without ever materializing a pooled dataset.
+In our analysis, this centralized ERM solution serves as the reference point: it defines the PAC constraints and certifies that, if one were to train on the pooled draw of size $m$, the resulting model would satisfy each agent’s $(\varepsilon_i,\delta)$ requirement.
+This abstraction lets us ignore optimization dynamics and focus on incentives and sample complexity, while any FL protocol that gets sufficiently close to this benchmark inherits the same qualitative guarantees.
+Using centralized ERM as an upper-bound reference is standard in FL theory~\citep{mohri_agnostic_2019, li_fair_2020, blum2021one}. \paragraph{Common accuracy threshold.} For clarity, we assume a common accuracy target $\varepsilon$ across agents.
 This simplifying assumption streamlines notation and highlights the structural properties of the contribution game.
 However, our results do not rely on uniformity.
 Each agent’s objective can be parameterized by a distinct $\varepsilon_i$, and all definitions, equilibrium analyses, and approximation guarantees extend naturally to this heterogeneous setting. \paragraph{Linear costs.} Linear per-sample costs simplify analysis and are common in the literature, but they can be restrictive and not strictly necessary.
 Permitting any convex, non-decreasing cost function captures realistic scenarios with increasing marginal cost—for instance, later data points may be more expensive to collect.
 The strategic conclusions are unchanged: a NE still exists and pure equilibria need not.
 Meanwhile, the \emph{linear} program in our approximation algorithm becomes a convex program that remains tractable.
 Thus, the incentive mechanism we derive continues to work even when agents’ data-generation costs rise with effort, at the price of solving slightly more involved convex optimizations.